19 June 1970

 The incident on Keele Hall lawn

 Police were called to a university yesterday after about twenty students, including girls, stripped off to sunbathe in the nude on a campus lawn.

-Extract from the Daily Telegraph, 20th June 1970
+Extract from the Scottish Daily Mail, 20 June 1970

-A University spokesmen said: “It appears that several of the students were too hot with their clothes on so they took them off and others followed their example.”
+A University spokesman said: “It appears that several of the students were too hot with their clothes on so they took them off and others followed their example.”

 Blonde sunbather Rosie Marcham, aged 23 said: “When it’s hot we occasionally do go nude.”